 Determining that a patient requires an inpatient level of hospital care involves complex medical decision-making.
 An inpatient admission to the hospital requires a clinician's order for admission.
-While Medicare generally considers an inpatient admission to be appropriate when a patient is expected to need two or more nights of medically necessary hospital care, commercial payers may certify or pre-authorize an inpatient stay or outpatient services.
-Commercial payers often rely upon proprietary tools, such as Milliman or Interqual, to determine if the severity of illness and intensity of services supports an inpatient admission.
+While Medicare generally considers an inpatient admission to be appropriate when a patient is expected to need two or more nights of medically necessary hospital care1, commercial payers may certify or pre-authorize an inpatient stay or outpatient services.
+Commercial payers often rely upon proprietary tools, such as Milliman or Intergual, to determine if the severity of illness and intensity of services supports an inpatient admission.

-A hospital "outpatient" is defined by Medicare as a patient who needs hospital-level care but who is not expected to require either overnight or two nights of hospital-level care or extraordinary services.
+as a patient who needs hospital-level care but who is not expected to require either overnight or two nights of hospital-level care or extraordinary services.

 These patients can receive diagnostic and therapeutic services, including observation services, and can remain in the hospital overnight and be treated in the same nursing unit as other inpatients.
-No different than a hospital's operating suites, which are used to treat both outpatients and inpatients, hospital outpatient care is not location-dependent.
+No different than a hospital's operating suites, which are used to treat both outpatients and inpatients. hospital outpatient care is not locationdependent.
 Specifically, outpatients may be treated in what would be considered typically inpatient locations, such as the Intensive Care Unit (ICU), while retaining their outpatient status.